Florin-L/connect-dots/README.md

 The Go binding for libsdl may be found at this location: https://github.com/veandco/go-sdl2 .

-The game could be built statically against go-sdl2 libraries as by running the followin command (here the OS is linux):
+The game could be built statically against go-sdl2 libraries by running the followin command (here the OS is linux):

 CGO_ENABLED=1 CC=gcc GOOS=linux GOARCH=amd64 go build -tags static -ldflags "-s -w"